Steps to Enrollment

 - Visit COD on campus or virtually to get familiar with the campus.

 2. Determine Placement

 COD uses multiple measures to ensure you are placed in the correct course level.
-Submit one of the items listed below to determine your placement.
+Submit one of the items under Placement Options to determine your reading/writing placement.
 While an unofficial transcript can waive the prerequisite requirements, you may still be required to submit an official high school transcript for financial aid verification.

-If you can't meet the above two options to determine your placement, you will need to complete one of the following free options:
+If you can't meet the options above to determine your placement, you will need to complete one of the following free options:

 - Determine Placement

 A counselor or advisor can help you identify courses you need to take and can help you create an educational plan.
 Determine your placement before you meet with a counselor or advisor.

 - Schedule an appointment with a counselor or advisor by calling (630) 942-2259.

 - Meet with a counselor or advisor every semester to ensure you are in the right educational pathway.